alcexhim/UniversalEditor/README.md

 A free, cross-platform modular data manipulation framework.
 For more details about a particular edition, if available, visit that edition's particular folder.

+**Support my projects** by *donating bitcoin* and letting me know what features are most important to you by *opening issues*!
+Please send donations for Universal Editor to `1MBSn4A58dTAfK9VqmigoKGwgeyrPnBiZ4`.

 [C](C)
 -
 A native implementation of the Universal Editor Platform.
 This is currently not being worked on in favor of the managed CSharp and hosted PHP editions.